zama202/iiotlayeredarchitecture_demo/README.md

 # iiotlayeredarchitecture_demo
-IIoT layred architecture course - Demo about RabbitMQ, Kafka and Orleans
+IIoT layered architecture course - Demo about RabbitMQ, Kafka and Orleans

+#KEEP ATTENTION: these are only notes, not production ready code!